JupiterOne-Archives/docs/knowledgeBase/jupiterOne-query-language_(J1QL)/jupiterOne-query-language.md

 - `date(YYYY-MM-DDThh:mm:ssTZD)`
 - `date(YYYY-MM-DDThh:mm:ss.sTZD)`

-If your query with a date comparison does not return anything refer to the [Troubleshooting and Reporting Common Data Issues](../getting-started_and-admin/faqs-troubleshoot-data-issues.md) guide for help.
+If your query with a date comparison does not return anything, refer to the [Troubleshooting and Reporting Common Data Issues](../getting-started_and-admin/faqs-troubleshoot-data-issues.md) guide for help.

 ## Sorting and Pagination via `ORDER BY`, `SKIP`, and `LIMIT`